 General Leveling Tips

-Reaching level 60 is no quick task in Classic WoW, meaning you’ll spend a great deal of time during the leveling process.
-You can shorten this duration with some of the following tips, but your biggest focus should be on having fun!
+In Classic, leveling is no small feat, and you will spend a significant amount of time getting to level 60 – even in Season of Mastery!
+You can shorten this duration with some of the following tips, but your biggest focus should be on having fun.
 This ultimately comes down to picking the right class for your desired gameplay, but it also means taking time to enjoy the journey.
-Every gear and spell upgrade you get is significant and you’ll feel how it adds to your power.
-Picking a class is a huge commitment, but the versatile druid gives you a taste of several different combat roles, so you can’t really go wrong with one!

 Here are some helpful tips to make the leveling process simpler and hassle-free: